andreped/NoCodeSeg/README.md

 ## Citation
 Please, consider citing our paper, if you find the work useful:
 <pre>
-  @MISC{pettersen2021NoCodeSeg,
+  @misc{pettersen2021codefree,
-  title={Code-free development and deployment of deep segmentation models for digital pathology}, author={Henrik S. Pettersen, Ilya Belevich, Elin S. Røyset, Erik Smistad, Eija Jokitalo, Ingerid Reinertsen, Ingunn Bakke, and André Pedersen}, year={2021}, eprint={some.numbers}, archivePrefix={arXiv}, primaryClass={eess.IV}}
+  title={Code-free development and deployment of deep segmentation models for digital pathology}, author={Henrik Sahlin Pettersen and Ilya Belevich and Elin Synnøve Røyset and Erik Smistad and Eija Jokitalo and Ingerid Reinertsen and Ingunn Bakke and André Pedersen}, year={2021}, eprint={2111.08430}, archivePrefix={arXiv}, primaryClass={q-bio.QM}}
 </pre>